mm80843/T3.5/docs/Benef/PBN__Benef_531.md

 # __Social and political stability__

-## Name of the Benefit

-Reduced conflicts, improved governance, and stronger institutions

 ## Description of Benefits pertaining to Beneficiaries

 * [Social and political stability create favorable conditions for economic growth and investment.](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_582.md)